 Odor Management.
 Company agrees to take reasonable steps to mitigate odor at and around the Landfill throughout the Term.
-In the event in Company or the County receives any complaints with respect to odor caused by the Landfill, Company shall adopt and implement an odor management plan, which shall comply with 9VAC20-81-200, as applicable.
 Company acknowledges that any odor complaint received by the County will be immediately forwarded to VDEQ.
 Continued violations of odor control requirements (as set forth under applicable Governmental Requirements) will be considered a violation of this Agreement.

 Leachate Management.
-Company shall implement, operate, and maintain a leachate management system (the “Leachate Management System”) throughout the Term.
-The Leachate Management System shall be sufficient to test water quality parameters for the presence of leachate on a continuous basis.
-The Leachate Management System shall be sufficient to store leachate for up to sixty (60) days, or such longer period as may be required by VDEQ or applicable Governmental Requirements.
+Company shall implement, operate, and maintain a leachate management plan (the “Leachate Management Plan”) throughout the Term.
+The Leachate Management Plan shall be sufficient to store leachate for such period as may be required by VDEQ.
 Under no circumstances shall Company allow untreated leachate to escape the Landfill areas into surrounding surface or ground waters.

 Groundwater Sampling and Testing.
-Company shall maintain the Groundwater Management System throughout the Term, subject to VDEQ’s approval of the locations of said wells.
+Company shall maintain the Groundwater Monitoring Plan throughout the Term, subject to VDEQ’s approval of the locations of said wells.
 All drilling logs will be retained and made available at the County’s request.
-Company shall take groundwater samples quarterly and analyze such samples per the parameters established by the VDEQ.
+Company shall take groundwater samples quarterly and analyze such samples for the presence of leachate and other parameters established by the VDEQ.
 Company shall provide this information to the VDEQ and the County, thereby establishing the basis for future and on-going monitoring efforts.

-Surface Water Sampling and Testing.
-On a quarterly basis throughout the Term, Company shall sample all natural surface water bodies which flow through or adjoin the Landfill site for flow and water quality, upstream and downstream of the possible point of impact by the facility.
-Company shall send such samples to a laboratory certified by the Commonwealth of Virginia for analysis, and shall provide a copy of the results to the County.
-In the event such samples show significant changes, Company shall take additional samples and perform additional analyses to determine which water quality parameters have changed, if the changed conditions violate water quality standards or other relevant and appropriate standards or requirements, and to identify the potential source of pollutants.
-If the Landfill is found to be the cause of such changes in water quality, Company shall take immediate action to correct the pollution by whatever means necessary.
-All violating discharges shall be designated as leachate and disposed of as such.
+[Reserved]

 Residential Water Monitoring.
-Throughout the Term, Company shall implement a residential water supply monitoring program at all drinking water supplies (wells) located within three thousand (3,000) feet of the Landfill.
-Company shall report the results of such monitoring to the County on a quarterly basis.
-If the Landfill is found to be the cause of any change which would deem the drinking water to be unsafe, Company shall take immediate action to correct the pollution by whatever means necessary.
+Throughout the Term, Company may implement a residential water supply monitoring program if required by VDEQ.

 Landfill Liner.
-Company shall maintain the Landfill Liner System throughout the Term in accordance with the designs set forth in the Pre-Development Package and all Governmental Requirements.
+Company shall maintain the Landfill Liner Plan throughout the Term in accordance with the designs set forth in the Pre-Development Package and all Governmental Requirements.

 Split Samples.
 Company shall, in accordance with § 10.1-1408.1(B)(7) of the Code of Virginia (1950), upon written request from the County, split air and water samples so that the County may independently test such samples.
-County shall be responsible for the cost of splitting any air or water sample and providing such sample to the County.
+Company shall be responsible for the cost of splitting any air or water sample and providing such sample to the County.

 Reporting and Recordkeeping.